LukeClancy/omniauth-humanid/README.md

 # OmniAuth HumanID

 Experimental Omniauth for humanID, a platform that prevents bots and increases privacy.
-I believe it has a foundation of some kind behind it that keeps it responsible.
+It has a foundation of some kind behind it that keeps it responsible.
 Not sure on the details of that (not a lawyer), but either way the benefits of humanID are:

 1. Increased privacy for users through both technical innovations and legal responsibilities